Saving & Spending Budgeting & Expenses

 The desktop version mainly shows your subscriptions and recurring charges from your linked bank account and not much else.
 However, this shouldn’t be a problem if you prefer to use mobile apps for their accessibility.

 Trim doesn’t have a mobile app, so you can only access your account from a web browser.
-This isn’t a huge deal for some people, but it might be a deal-breaker for others.
+This isn’t a huge deal for some people, but it might be a dealbreaker for others.
+It would be for me.
 The easy accessibility of a mobile app can help you keep better track of your finances.

 3. Additional features

 It may seem like both apps essentially do the same thing at first glance, but that’s not entirely true.
-If you dig deeper into their differences, you’ll see that Trim has loads of unique features you might not find elsewhere.
+If you dig deeper into their differences, you’ll see that Rocket Money has a few more unique features.

 Which budgeting app should you choose?